EnterpriseDB/tpa/RELNOTES.md

 - Allow instances to be backed up to multiple Barman servers in parallel

+- Add hooks/pre-deploy.yml and hooks/post-deploy.yml (included during
+  deployment if they exist)

 ### Bugfixes

 - Install correct rsyslog/logrotate rules for local logging
+- Support EC2 instances with NVME devices

 ### Porting notes